 Over the years, Burton has received the following awards:

-Rep. Burton and his wife, Volly, have been married for 33 years and are active members of Franklin Memorial Christian Church.
+Rep. Burton and his wife, Volly, have been married for over 33 years.
 They also work together in the real estate brokerage business.
 The couple has three children and six grandchildren.
 The legislative branch of government is a family affair for the Burtons.
 His brother, Dan Burton, served as the U.S. Representative for Indiana's 5th Congressional District for 30 years.